agaralabs/see-server/README.md

 This project is divided into three components:

-1. **SDK**: hosts the npm module sieve-js, which is to be integrated by an app or website that wants to perform the A/B test.
+1. **SDK**: hosts the npm module sieve-js, which is to be integrated by an app or website that wants to perform a/b tests.
-1. **API Server**: provides endpoints to create and manage the a/b tests aka experiments.
+1. **API Server**: provides endpoints to create and manage the a/b tests (aka experiments).
 Also handles experiment allocation, tracking and reporting.
 1. **Dashboard**: is the admin UI for (1) managing experiments and (2) tracking their performance as the experiment receives traffic.

 The flow:

-1. Create an experiment using the dashboard, set it's exposure, add variations, and set their splits.
+1. Create an experiment using the dashboard, set its exposure, add variations, and set their splits.
 ![](https://agaralabs.github.io/sieve/images/screen-1.png)
 ![](https://agaralabs.github.io/sieve/images/screen-2.png)
 2. Integrate the SDK into your client, and request the server to allocate experiments and their variations.
 Trigger the required changes in the client based on the response.